Our people and partnership team

 Andrew Heintzman is a managing partner and a co-founder of InvestEco Capital.
 Founded in 2001, InvestEco was one of the first Canadian investment companies to focus on sustainability.
 InvestEco manages a number of venture capital funds that invest in companies that promote health and sustainability in the food sector.
 As part of his work at InvestEco, Andrew sits on a number of corporate boards, including Mara Renewables, Maple Hill Creamery, LesserEvil and Maison Le Grand.
 Andrew has been a director of a number of Canadian charities, including MakeWay Foundation and CanadaHelps, and is the author of The New Entrepreneurs: Building a Green Economy for the Future, published by The House of Anansi Press.
 Andrew has a BA and an MA from McGill University.

-Marie-Helene Labrie joined Cogeco as Senior Vice President, Public Affairs and Communications in November 2018.
-She has more than 20 years of broad experience in government relations, public communications and marketing.
-Prior to joining Cogeco, she was at Enerkem starting in 2008, most recently as Senior Vice President, Government Affairs and Communications, where she built the company’s corporate image and reputation, positioning the organization as a global leader in the field of biofuels.
-Previously, Ms. Labrie worked with a range of companies as a communications consultant from 2006 to 2008, and from 1997 to 2006 she held roles at CAE including Director, Strategic Planning and Marketing.
+Marie-Hélène Labrie is a chartered board director.
+She has more than 25 years of broad experience in government relations, communications, marketing, and ESG.
+She was Senior Vice President and Chief Public Affairs and Communications Officer at Cogeco from 2018 to 2024.
+Prior to joining Cogeco, she held the position of Senior Vice President, Government Affairs and Communications at Enerkem where she built the company’s corporate image and reputation, positioning the organization as a global leader in the field of biofuels from waste.
+Previously, Ms. Labrie worked with a range of companies as a communications consultant and held roles at CAE including Director, Strategic Planning and Marketing from 1997 to 2006.
 She began her career with the Government of Canada from 1993 to 1997, working on diverse portfolios.
 Ms. Labrie holds a Bachelor of Business Administration from Université Laval in Québec City, where she also completed a Masters in International Business.
+She holds the Nature & Climate certification and designation CCB.D from Competent Boards in addition to a university certification in corporate governance (ASC, C.Dir) from the Collège des administrateurs de sociétés (Université Laval) and The McMaster University-accredited Chartered Director Program.

 Nishadi Liyanage (she/her) is the Responsible Supply Chain Program Manager, Maker Well-being at lululemon.
 She has more than 13 years of broad experience in corporate sustainability and non-financial risk management in Sri Lanka, Australia and Canada.
 This includes strategy development, managing strategic projects, measuring impact, and ESG reporting in several industries, including leisure, apparel, construction and mining and metals.
 Nishadi holds a Master of Sustainability degree from the University of Sydney, which she completed on a full-ride Australia Awards scholarship administered by the Government of Australia.
 Nishadi is also a UN SDSN Fellow, and an alumna of the Global Shapers, the youth arm of the World Economic Forum.